-The Sea Lion Bowl hosts about 140 high school students and their coaches in an all day competition at San Francisco State University.
-The 2013 competition was on Saturday, February 9, 2013.
+The Sea Lion Bowl hosts between 150-200 high school students and their coaches in an all day competition at CSUMB.
+The 2018 competition was held on Saturday, Feb 3, 2018.

-Teams of students will be coming from many schools throughout Northern California to compete in a quiz show-like game, where students answer marine science questions in the fields of Biology, Geology, Chemistry, Geography, Marine-Policy, Oceanography, and Ocean Technology on the level of undergraduate marine science majors.
+Teams of students come from many high schools throughout Northern California to compete in the quiz show-like competition.
+Here, students answer marine science questions in the fields of Biology, Geology, Chemistry, Geography, Marine-Policy, Oceanography, and Ocean Technology on the level of undergraduate marine science majors.
 It is truly awe-inspiring!

 What is the NOSB?

 A national academic competition for high schools on topics related to the study of the oceans — the National Ocean Sciences Bowl (NOSB®).
 The NOSB was first conducted in the winter and spring of 1998 in honor of the International Year of the Ocean.
 NOSB is an outreach program of the Consortium for Ocean Leadership.